OlgaHuawei/draft-olga-digital-map/draft-havel-nmop-digital-map.md

 --- abstract

 This document shares experience in modelling Digital Map based on the IETF RFC 8345 topology YANG modules and some of its augmentations.
-First, the concept of Digital Map is defined and its connection to the Digital Twin is explained.
-Next to Digital Map requirements and use cases, the document identifies a set of open issues encountered during the modelling phases, the missing features in RFC 8345, and some perspectives on how to address them.
+The document identifies a set of open issues encountered during the modelling phases, the missing features in RFC 8345, and some perspectives on how to address them.
+For definition of Digital Map concepts, requirements and use cases please refer to the "Digital Map: Concept, Requirements, and Use Cases" draft-havel-nmop-digital-map-concept.

 Discussion Venues

    This note is to be removed before publishing as an RFC.